 The component of local SEO that causes the most confusion across the board is marketing for multiple locations.
-When you, as an HVAC company, have multiple legitimate locations, there are challenges that come along with properly optimizing a website to reach all of your target customers.
-But before we detail how to best optimize them, we should first define a legitimate business location.
+As an HVAC company, when you have numerous legitimate locations, some challenges come along with properly optimizing a website to reach all of your target customers.
+But before we detail how to optimize the best, we should first define a legitimate business location.

 - PO Boxes